UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

 #### Estimator

-WLSM (mean adj weighted least square - see e.g. mplus) which do not assume a particular distribution.
+WLSM (mean adj weighted least square - see e.g. mplus) which do not assume a particular distribution [Newsom 2023](#references).
 This method imply the Diagonalised weighted least square estimator, have robust standard errors and a mean adjusted $\chi^2$ statistic.

 #### Items selection